 Minimum Wage is key California cities

-Below are certain municipalities who have enacted minimum wages greater than the state minimum wage.
-These are all effective as for January 1, 2020.
+Below are certain municipalities that have enacted minimum wages greater than the state minimum wage.
+These are all effective as of January 1, 2020.

 It is recommended that employers consult their tax attorney and or tax professional regularly to ensure their HR and compensation policies are in line with best practices.
 Compensation is a key part of the employee-employer relationship; proactive and thoughtful reviews of compensation policies will help build trust with employees while minimizing the risk of legal action.